2022-cs244/2022-cs244.github.io/deliverables/tutorial-exercises.md

 This tool provides a portable way of packaging and running P4 code and control planes with BMv2 and Mininet.
 Inside a p4app package (simply referred to as a "p4app"), there is a `main.py` entry point.
 This defines the topology and the P4 program for each switch, and runs a workload on the network by executing commands on the hosts.
 The p4app runs inside a Docker container that has all the dependencies and tools (P4 compiler, BMv2, Mininet, scapy), so they don't have to be installed directly on the host machine (or VM).

+You should take a look at some of the [examples in the p4app repository](https://github.com/2021-cs344/p4app/tree/rc-2.0.0/examples).
+These are useful for understading how to setup the network (e.g., [ring.p4app](https://github.com/2021-cs344/p4app/blob/rc-2.0.0/examples/ring.p4app/main.py)), and also a good source of sample P4 programs (e.g., [basic.p4app](https://github.com/2021-cs344/p4app/blob/rc-2.0.0/examples/basic.p4app/basic.p4)).

 Prerequisites
 -------------